AaronEdwinArul/cmpe131sec1team2project/readme.md

-# Social Media Application
+# Spartsapp - The blog for all SJSU students!
 Authors:
 - Aaron Arul (@AaronEdwinArul) (Team Lead)
 - Vincent Cruz (@dominiccaoile)
 - Brandon Yu (@brndonyu)
 - Michael Xiao (@MichaelXiao9625)

-Spartsapp - The blog for all SJSU students!

 Introduction:
 - This project is an online social media platform where users can create an account, post messages with images, while interacting with other users by liking their messages while showcasing their views to a broader audience.
 We built this application to make society feel more connected together.